 Google’s search ads were the go-to destination for brands to advertise their products and improve their reach throughout social media and digital marketing.
 They were effective because they targeted people with buyer intent.

-But in 2016, native ads and social media advertisements will account for 47.9% of the total ad spending – worth $32.17 billion.
+Now, native ads and social media advertisements will account for 47.9% of the total ad spending – worth $32.17 billion.
 This is the first time that search engine display ads will eclipse search ads.

 The reason for this is that social media platforms have seen tremendous adoption.
 An average internet user has 5 social media accounts and spends 1 hour and 40 minutes browsing various networks everyday.